daison12006013/admin-laravel/README.md

   Tadda!
 Now you can see the navigation bar, the site name, and even the logout button, let's move to configuration.

 # Configuration
-Remember whe used this command <b>php artisan config:publish daison/admin</b>
+Remember we used this command <b>php artisan config:publish daison/admin</b>
-Go to /app/config/packages/daison/admin/ folder you can see this files
+Go to /app/config/packages/daison/admin/ folder you can see these files
   <ul>
-    <li>Lang
+    <li>lang
       <ul>
         <li>en.php</li>
       </ul>